NEW FOR SPRING AND SUMMER 2019

-NEW English Placement Using HS Multiple Measures
+English Placement Using HS Multiple Measures

 We now import your self-reported high school information from your application to place you into your English course.
 This automatically occurs once you complete the Online Orientation.

-NEW Math Placement Using HS Multiple Measures
+Math Placement Using HS Multiple Measures

 Your math placement will depend on your self-reported major along with additional high school performance information.
 The process to receive your Math course placement will require that you complete the Directed Self-Placement for Math.